renpy/renpy/sphinx/source/screens.rst

 `unhovered`
     An action to run when the bar loses focus.

+`released`
+    An action to run when the bar button is released.
+This will be invoked even if the bar has not changed its value.

 One of `value` or `adjustment` must be given.
 In addition, this function takes: